kumar-deep-dhar/mean-ticket-management/README.md

 18) Supervisor should be able to see all the engineers under his team and filter by engineer or work status.
 19) Supervisor should not see the other teams.
 He can search a ticket that belongs to other teams.

+## Authentication

+### User Registration:

+- **Endpoint:** `/api/register`
+- **Method:** `POST`
+- **Description:** Allows users to register by providing necessary details.

+#### Flow:

+1. The client sends a registration request to the server.
+2. The server hashes the password and stores user details in the database.

+### User Login:

+- **Endpoint:** `/api/login`
+- **Method:** `POST`
+- **Description:** Allows users to log in and receive a JWT for authentication.

+#### Flow:

+1. The client sends a login request with user credentials.
+2. The server validates credentials and issues a JWT.
+3. The client stores the JWT for subsequent authenticated requests.

+### Authenticated Requests:

+- **Description:** All subsequent requests requiring authentication should include the JWT in the headers.

+#### Flow:

+1. The client includes the JWT in request headers.
+2. The server verifies the JWT, extracts user information, and proceeds accordingly.

+### Role-Based Authorization:

+- **Description:** Certain routes or endpoints may have role-based access control.

+#### Flow:

+1. The server checks the user's role embedded in the JWT.
+2. Access is granted or denied based on the user's role.

 ## Pages

 ### Signup Page